stevedekorte/lua_ios/README.md

 lua_ios
 ======

-lua_ios is C library which includes LuaJIT and lua bindings for:
+lua_ios is a lightweight MIT licensed lua game engine alternative to frameworks like Corona or Moai.
+It includes LuaJIT and bindings for:

 	OpenGLES
 	luasocket
 	OpenAL

-Example use:
+USAGE

+To use, just include the lua_ios folder in your Xcode project, add your own main.lua resource file and call the following in your GLESView:

 	lua_State luaState = lua_open();
 	luaopen_lua_ios(luaState);